5/Flux Broker Modules

 Upon loading the module, the broker SHALL initialize the broker state to FLUX_MODSTATE_INIT.

-After initialization is complete, a module SHALL send an RPC to the broker.module-status service with the FLUX_RPC_NORESPONSE flag to notify the broker that the module has started successfully.
+After initialization is complete, a module SHALL send an RPC to the module.status service with the FLUX_RPC_NORESPONSE flag to notify the broker that the module has started successfully.
 In order to ensure this happens for all modules, the RPC SHALL be sent via a pre-registered reactor watcher upon a module’s first entry to the reactor if the module has not already sent the message.

 Example payload: